 Georg Baselitz, Untitled (2013)

-German artist Georg Baselitz’s masterpiece Untitled (2013) now keeps watch over the South Lawn.
+German artist Georg Baselitz’s (b.
+1938) masterpiece Untitled (2013) keeps watch over the South Lawn.
 A contemporary response to Antonio Canova’s sculpture The Three Graces (1814-1817), the monumental sculpture reinvents the iconic mythological trio.
 Unlike Canova’s depiction, Baselitz’s maidens are rough-hewn, faceless giantesses, their bodies carved in a manner which recalls African sculpture, evoking the primitivism of early Modernists such as Picasso and Braque.
 Elegant colossi, they shed new light onto timeless artistic subjects and create an unexpected and refreshing dialogue with the neo-classical nudes on the Water Terraces.

 This summer, Blenheim Art Foundation will unveil a monumental sculpture by Chinese artist Ai Weiwei (b.
 1957) to go on long-term view in the grounds of Blenheim Palace.
 Gilded Cage (2017) addresses the international migrant crisis, and the physical and ideological constraints of life as a refugee.
 Ai Weiwei was the first contemporary artist in the Palace’s 300-year history to exhibit at Blenheim, when Blenheim Art Foundation launched in 2014, so Gilded Cage will mark a welcome return by the artist.